Libramawan/SED-app/README.md

 # Sound Event Detection Web

-This project is a prototype web app for Sound Event Detection.
+This project is a prototype web app for Sound Event Detection using Convolutional Gated Recurrent Unit Method.

-Implemented using Flask

-This project using Python 3.7.6 version
+Implemented using Flask and Python 3.7.9 version

 ## Directory Structure
 ```